-According to Fátima Del Rosario Herrera Olea, trade union activist, SITAG-Peru, women banana and agro-industrial workers throughout Latin America face a constant struggle against instability, inequality and discrimination in the workplace.
-Fátima reports that women often work a 14 hour day without overtime and that they do not have the freedom to organise.
-Furthermore, women are frequently sacked for being pregnant, they have no ante or post natal maternity rights and many suffer sexual harassment in the workplace.
+According to Fátima Del Rosario Herrera Olea, trade union activist, SITAG-Peru, female banana and agro-industrial workers throughout Latin America face a constant struggle against instability, inequality and discrimination in the workplace.
+Fátima reports that women often work a 14 hour day without overtime and that they do not have the freedom to organise themselves into a trade union.
+Furthermore, women are frequently sacked for being pregnant, they have no ante- or post-natal maternity rights and many suffer sexual harassment in the workplace.

-Over the last 15 years the proportion of female workers on Latin American banana plantations has fallen by 60%, so that they now make up 10% of the workforce.
+Over the last 15 years, the proportion of female workers on Latin American banana plantations has fallen by 60%, so that they now make up 7% of the workforce.
 In Costa Rica the figure is just 5%.
 This is partly because employers are unwilling to provide maternity benefits and perceive women as ‘high risk, high cost’ employees.
-In Costa Rica and Peru women have to produce medical certificates proving they are not pregnant before they are given jobs, and pregnant women are summarily sacked.
+In Costa Rica and Peru, women have to produce medical certificates proving they are not pregnant before they are given jobs, and pregnant women are summarily sacked.

 In Ecuador, the world’s largest banana producing country, women also form just 5% of the workforce for similar reasons.
 Women workers face discrimination, harassment, and multiple health and safety risks, and are often unaware of their rights and how to defend them.
+In Latin America, there is a cultural perception that women lack the ability to undertake physically demanding and technically skilled roles in the workplaces, meaning that they are often restricted to working in packing houses.
+This also limits the amount they can earn compared to other workers in the banana industry.
 FENACLE, Ecuador’s National Federation of Agro-industrial Workers and Small Farmers, is working hard to improve this situation.

 The use of toxic chemicals in the fields and pack-houses causes women to suffer skin lesions, respiratory problems, cancers, miscarriages and birth defects in their children.
 There is often a lack of adequate medical equipment, meaning women have no access to essential services such as gynaecology and breast examination.
 Other health problems include backache, and varicose veins caused by cramped conditions.

-“In the packing plants we work amongst big pools of water that are full of fungicide and pesticides.
+Mireya Rodriguez, coordinator of the Latin American Banana Workers’ Unions (COLSIBA) Women’s Committee, based in Costa Rica, said: “In the packing plants we work amongst big pools of water that are full of fungicide and pesticides.
 The temperatures are between 35 and 40 degrees centigrade so the working environment is always humid and suffocating.”
-Mireya Rodriguez, coordinator of the Latin American Banana Workers’ Unions (COLSIBA) Women’s Committee, based in Costa Rica.

 Wages are so low that women are often forced to stay out in the fields during aerial pesticide spraying because they can’t afford to lose the pay.

-Sexual harassment is commonplace and justified by some banana producers as ‘part of their culture’.
-COLSIBA campaigns to end this bribery of women, and calling on all fruit companies to accept their responsibility to challenge discrimination and harassment.
+Sexual harassment is common in the workplace and justified by some banana producers as ‘part of their culture’.
+COLSIBA (the Regional Coordinating Body of Latin American Banana and Agro-Industrial Product Unions) campaigns to end the abuse of female workers, and is calling on all fruit companies to accept their responsibility to challenge discrimination and harassment.
+It was successful in introducing the first sexual harassment policy in the Latin American banana sector.

 Unions are working with women members to make them realise that domestic violence is a matter for the police, that it is not a private problem.
 In Honduras, trade unions have successfully fought to introduce a new law against domestic violence and are campaigning to make women aware of the law and their rights.